-There are many (maybe too many) good-practice guides, research reports and case studies on the web that you could search for yourself or you can save valuable time by using this toolbox which brings together the pick of the bunch and makes them available in one easy-to-access place.
-As a bonus you also get access to SAS QuickGuides and QuickTips and some thought provoking QuickVideos.
+There are many (maybe too many) good-practice guides, research reports and case studies that you could search for yourself or you can save time by using this toolkit which brings together the pick of the bunch and makes them available in one easy-to-access place.

 Competition for land is always an issue for companies and communities.
 Compensation for damage and the displacement and resettlement of communities is a challenging experience for all concerned often leading to conflict over the right to land and its use.

 In-migration is an inevitable consequence of project development and although a case can be made that growth benefits trade, employment, infrastructure, and services, the overwhelming experience from the resources sector is that host communities suffer.

 Changes to the natural environment made by companies when they develop projects inevitably bring new risks into local communities.
 How these translate into impacts depends on the effectiveness of plans and activities aimed at reducing, remediating and offsetting.

 Company facilities and activities will, more often than not, directly, indirectly and cumulatively change community exposures to environment-based health risks such as communicable diseases, equipment accidents, and exposure to hazardous materials or conditions.

 The way a company engages with a community to protect their culture and their heritage greatly affects the quality of the relationship, the effectiveness of broader community consultation and the sustainability and legacy of operations.